 “As soon as I heard about the new changes coming from Fannie Mae, I was immediately interested in becoming a tester for FICS,” said Dayle Leach, managing director of Mortgage Servicing for Kentucky Housing Corporation.
 “While I am still nervous about how the impending changes will impact our organization, working closely with FICS and Fannie Mae has helped put my mind at ease, and I am thrilled that we are all taking part in the testing as a collaborative unit.”

-FICS’ Mortgage Servicer platform automates loan servicing operations, including escrow administration, collections, investor accounting and reporting, payment processing, loss mitigation, and year-end reporting.
-The platform is user-friendly and comprehensive, and it provides servicers with immediate access to accurate customer data while maintaining the financial institution’s regulatory compliance.
+FICS’ Mortgage Servicer software automates loan servicing operations, including escrow administration, collections, investor accounting and reporting, payment processing, loss mitigation, and year-end reporting.
+The software is user-friendly and comprehensive, and it provides servicers with immediate access to accurate customer data while maintaining the financial institution’s regulatory compliance.

-Founded in 1983 and headquartered in Dallas, Texas, Financial Industry Computer Systems, Inc. (FICS), specializes in providing flexible, comprehensive residential and commercial technology solutions to the mortgage industry.
-FICS' systems are designed to operate on Microsoft® Windows® platforms with the most recent solutions written using .NET Framework that include a rich Windows® Presentation Foundation user interface and multi-tiered shareable services.
-The company also provides innovative document management and web-based capabilities into its full suite of products.
+Founded in 1983 and headquartered in Dallas, Texas, Financial Industry Computer Systems, Inc. (FICS), specializes in providing flexible, comprehensive residential and commercial software solutions to the mortgage industry.
+FICS' systems are designed to operate on Microsoft® Windows® platforms using Microsoft® .NET Framework that include a rich Windows® Presentation Foundation user interface and multi-tiered shareable services.
+The company also provides innovative document management and web-based capabilities in its full suite of products.
 Additional information about FICS is available via the company's website at www.FICS.com.